superturboryan/Skeleton-LaunchScreen/README.md

 # Skeleton-LaunchScreen
-Animated gradient over CGPath's to simulate loading on skeleton style launch screen in the same style as the FB app.
+Animated gradient over CGPath's to simulate loading on skeleton style launch screen in the same style as the FB app